Main illustration: Kyle Wayne Benson

 Alternatives: Dialpad, Talkdesk

 Arthur Nielsen, the pioneer of data-driven marketing, used to say that “the price of light is less than the cost of darkness.”
 The point is elegantly made – it’s not a question of whether you can afford to invest in analytics, it’s a question of whether you can afford not to.
-Unfortunately, analytics are often considered as an afterthought – a method of justifying the outcomes of a marketing system, rather than a tool to fine-tune the contributing aspects of that system.
+Unfortunately, all too often that truth is only considered after the fact, with analytics tools bolted on afterwards rather than informing the marketing system as it is being built.

 But the tide is changing.